marcoporri/platformsh-docs/docs/src/administration/users.md

 {{< /codetabs >}}

 Once you delete a user, they can no longer access the project.
+After clicking **Edit user**, you can also click **Remove user** to remove the user from all projects at once.
-After you delete a user from a project or an environment type, you must [trigger a redeploy](../development/troubleshoot.md#force-a-redeploy) to propagate SSH access changes to each environment.
+After you delete a user from a project or an environment type, you don’t need to redeploy to propagate SSH access changes to each environment.

 ### Change existing permissions for environment types

-To manage user permissions, you need to be a [Project Admin](#user-roles).

-To change user permissions, follow these steps:

 {{< codetabs >}}